hamilton101/hamilton101OLD.github.io/_pages/about.md

   - /about.html
 ---

 My name is Matthew Hamilton.
-Since 2015, I have worked for a holographic start-up [Avalon Holographics](https://www.avalonholographics.com/).
+Since 2015, I have worked for a holographic display start-up [Avalon Holographics](https://www.avalonholographics.com/).
 I also run a company called [Birch Scientific](http://www.birchscientific.com/).
 Previously, I worked for [GRI Simulations](https://www.grisim.com/), a simulation and visualization company, as a NSERC/RDC-NL Postdoctoral Industrial R&D
 Fellow.